odisfm/zcx-core/docs/content/reference/template.md

 !!! note "Notes"
     - Variables defined in `vars` are calculated anew every time they are required, i.e. they do not persist between presses of a control.
+    - If you want to declare a var that is just a string, without evaluating anything, you must do: `my_var: str("this is a string")`.

 ### template locals